 The Clan of Darkness is back and it sports the same members.
 Eldeel is also back but his role has been largely changed.
 In Dawn of Ys he is manipulated by the Clan, turning evil only to be betrayed so the Clan can achieve their true goal.
 The legend of Celceta from Dawn of Ys and the back story of Eldeel’s angel like race is largely changed and is disappointingly absent in Memories of Celceta.
 So is the story of the long ago King Lefance and his servants.
 What made the story of Ys Book 1 & 2 and Ys IV so great was the mystery surrounding the characters from the past and the mystery of the old kingdom of Celceta and why it came into ruin.
 Instead Memories of Celceta decides to largely revolve the story around the supporting cast, their character development and back stories which is not nearly as interesting.

 The role of The Mask of the Sun is also changed.
 In the old Ys games, there are demons from other worlds that come to the Ys world to wreak havoc.
 Darm, the main villain from Ys Book 1 & 2 is a demon like this, and so is the demon sealed within The Mask of The Sun.
-Those demons came to this world because of human dabbling in dark magic.
+Those demons came to this world because of human dabbling in dark magic which they could not fully control or understand.
 This is also changed and i feel like this downplays an important theme that has been established in the series.

-Does that mean that the game sucks?
+Does all this mean that the game sucks?
 No… You could argue that this game is more fun to play than the original.
-The game sports a fun, fluid and fast-paced action rpg system much like seen in newer Square Enix titles like FFXV, Crisis Core or even Kingdom Hearts but i feel that Memories of Celceta might have the best fighting system out of all these titles.
+The game sports a fun, fluid and fast-paced action rpg system much like seen in newer Square Enix titles like FFXV, Crisis Core or even Kingdom Hearts but I feel that Memories of Celceta might have the best fighting system out of all these titles.
 You do not just mash buttons….
 You have special moves, super special moves, guarding, dodging and of course you have multiple characters.
 You have great boss fights, fun monsters, good side quests and some neat stuff like crafting and reinforcing items and artifacts.
-In fact the system is similar to what the Ys series started doing after Ys Oath in Felghana and Ys VI: The Ark of Napitism if you have played those.

 If you are a new player than this might be more fun compared to the bump system of the old Ys games.